So your dog needs his teeth cleaned. The question is, how much will it cost?

 Final Word of Advice: Call Around

-In our research, we were quite shocked at how much dog teeth cleaning costs can vary between different clinics and different cities.
-Make sure to do your due diligence and call different vet offices to compare prices.
+Many owners are shocked by ow much dog teeth cleaning costs can vary between different clinics and different cities.
+So, make sure to do your due diligence and call different vet offices to compare prices.

-Heck, you may even want to consider calling vet offices outside of your area and, if the prices are significantly less, turn the trip into a mini-getaway!
+Heck, you may even want to consider calling vet offices outside of your area and, if the prices are significantly less, it may make good financial sense to travel a bit.

 What had your experience been with getting your dog’s teeth cleaned?
 How much was your appointment?
 Share your experience in the comments!